 Ongoing messages won’t send to a given user more than once unless you use a company variable in your message.
 If you do, it will send to your user once for each company they’re a member of in Intercom.

-In-app ongoing messages send when:
+Ongoing Chat and Post messages send when:

 - The customer logs in or visits your site.